CEMS Global ECMWF Fire Forecasting (GEFF) - Fire Weather Index

 How to access the data

 The fire weather index data can be ordered via the Copernicus Climate Data Store and are distributed in NetCDF format.
+We recommend using the corrected Version 2.0 of the data.

 You need to register for an account before being able to download data.